Show Don’t Tell.

 Telling: Sam hated the place.

 Showing: There was a foul smell coming from all over the place and he is feeling that his nostrils will burn.
-He was feeling sick just by imagining that he has to eat in such a shitty place.
+He was feeling sick by imagining he has to eat in such a shitty place.

 Show Don’t Tell Example #3